Business planning with the tarot

 I work in four blocks of 25 minutes with 5 minutes break.
 After four blocks, I get 20 minutes of Netflix! 😊 Not starting the app still is a bit of a facepalm moment, but I’ll get it someday.
 I think it has to do with starting your task with focus.

 Right now, I log how many blocks I need for editing 1000 words or writing this blog.
-This knowledge helps me to plan my business better in the future.
+This knowledge helps me to do my business planning better in the future.
 Good planning is vital to prevent unmet expectations.
 How often have I set a goal and wasn’t reaching it by far, leaving me disappointed and frustrated?

 I write down how many blocks it took to finish a specific task, which goes on a list.
 At some point, I’ll know how much time it takes to do specific tasks.